-A mini tummy tuck Liposuction is also referred to as a “partial abdominoplasty”.
-This procedure does not require the belly button to be repositioned and is most suitable for patients who have a pouch of fat and loose skin under the belly button.
+A mini tuck liposuction is also referred to as a “mini abdominoplasty”.
+This procedure does not require the belly button to be repositioned and is best for patients who have a pouch of fat and loose skin under the belly button.
 It involves an incision being made along the bikini line, suturing of the muscle and removal of excess fat and skin.
 It can be used in conjunction with liposuction around the area (upper and sides) to create an aesthetically pleasing appearance.
 The advantage of a mini tummy tuck, if it is suitable for you, is that it is a smaller incision and less invasive than a full abdominoplasty.

 What Is a Dermolipectomy?

-This is a procedure whereby excess skin and fat is removed from the abdomen without suturing the muscles back together.
+This is a procedure whereby excess skin and fat is removed from the abdominal area without suturing the abdominal muscles back together.
 It is ideal for women who are slim and toned, however, they usually experience slight wrinkling or excess skin.
-The scar is in the same area of the full abdominoplasty and mini tummy tuck.
+The scar is in the same area of the full abdominoplasty and mini tuck.

-It is important to note that a tummy tuck liposuction procedure will not eliminate all stretch marks, and that if there are stretch marks present these may just be shifted further down the stomach.
-You will have a scar running along the lowest part of your abdomen, the length of this will vary depending on which type of abdominoplasty you elect to have.
+It is vital to understand that a tummy tuck liposuction procedure will not eliminate all stretch marks, and that if there are stretch marks present, these may just be shifted further down the stomach.
+You will have a scar running along the lower abdomen, the length of this will vary depending on which type of abdominoplasty you elect to have.
 If you have a full abdominoplasty, you will also have a scar around your belly button.
-The belly button will also look different to a standard belly button.
+The belly button will also look different to a standard belly button as it is re-positioned from the abdominal wall.
 The scar can take up to a year before it flattens out and fades, however the final results are individually based.

-The procedures are day procedures, meaning that you will be admitted in the morning and discharged later that night.
-The procedure can be performed under either a local or general anaesthetic which takes 1 to 3 hours, however you need to allow more time for admission, recovery and discharge.
+The surgical procedures are day procedures, meaning that you will be admitted in the morning and discharged later that night.
+The procedure can be performed under either a local or general anaesthetic which takes 1 to 3 hours; however, you need to allow more time for admission, recovery and discharge.
 There will be sutures in place for 5 – 7 days which will be removed by one of our nurses.
-A drain tube is inserted for 2-10 days post procedure which is very easy to manage.
+A drain tube is inserted for 2-10 days post-surgery procedure which is very easy to manage.
 A simple dressing with compression garment is then put in place.

 Generally, patients can return to a desk job 1-week post-surgery and may resume physical activities after 4 weeks.
 The result of the procedure becomes evident after the scar heals, which can take between 6 – 12 months, although patients are able to already notice a big difference prior to this.
-It is important for you to thoroughly discuss with us your expectations so that we can ensure we deliver your desired outcome.
-Our dedicated staff are here to support you every step of the way, so please take advantage of their knowledge and support.
+Before you have your procedure, always discuss your expectations with your surgeon, so the surgeon can tailor your treatment for your requirements.

 Does a Tummy Tuck Hurt?

-An increasingly large amount of patients now opt for Tummy Tuck Liposuction procedures.
-The other advantage of using this method is that often less skin needs to be lifted and on the upper stomach this means less risk to the blood supply of the skin.
-If your looking to remove fat from the face, get a free consultation at Melbourne Tummy Tuck Liposuction clinic with Dr Lanzer.
+An increasingly large number of patients now opt for Tummy Tuck Liposuction procedure.
+The other advantage of using this method is that often less abdominal skin needs to be lifted and on the upper stomach this means less risk to the blood supply of the skin.
+If your looking to remove fat from the face, get a free consultation at Melbourne Tummy Tuck Liposuction procedure clinic with Dr Lanzer.

-The recovery time of a tummy tuck varies for each patient, since every patient heals in his or her own time.
-While Dr Lanzer can provide patients with an estimate for their recovery, it is always best to listen to your own body during your recovery.
-Take as much time as you need to let your body heal, and do not try to force anything too early.
+The recovery time of a tummy tuck varies for each patient, as most patients have their own speed when it comes to healing.
+While Dr Lanzer can provide patients with an estimate for their recovery process, it is always best to listen to what your body needs during the recovery process.
+Take as much time as you need to let your body heal before returning to normal activities, and do not try to force anything too early.

 How Long Does Tummy Tuck Surgery Take?

-Naturally, the duration of a tummy tuck procedure does depend on the amount of fat and skin that must be removed.
+Naturally, the duration of a tummy tuck procedure does depend on the quantity of fat and skin that must be eliminated.
 After you have been evaluated by Dr Lanzer, he can tell you more about the duration of your tummy tuck surgery.

 Yes, the scar is across the lower stomach about 6-8 centimetres from the vagina.
 It is usually below the bikini line; this means patients can hide the scar underneath their clothing or swimwear.

-The loose skin is excised and surgically removed.
+The loose skin is excised and surgically removed during this cosmetic surgery.